 Wolf Form is the final power and another quite innocuous one with hidden depths.
 If you have a Call Winds Vampire and 20 points spare, this can get them back into the fight once they don’t need to control the weather any more.
 If you have a Thrall with the Flayed Hauberk and a great weapon, this gives you a lightning fast wrecking ball with three S7 attacks, a 1+ armour save, an 18” charge and a 360 degree line of sight, able to bob and weave with the best of them.
 If I’m not bringing a Battle Standard I may well be bringing one of these instead.

-It would be remiss of me not to mention the Carstein Ring at this stage, as it may as well be a Bloodline power.
+It would be remiss of me not to mention the Carstein Ring at this stage, as it’s unique to this Bloodline.
 The Ring is a superb piece of defensive kit affording a 4+ Ward save and a 4+ Regeneration roll to keep your general on the table and the army held together.
-Is it worth giving up everything else you could have?
+Is it worth giving up everything else you could buy with those 100 points?
 Potentially.
 A Vampire Lord with the Carstein Ring and a great weapon is a perfectly capable mulching machine and a perfectly adequate level 3 wizard, and if you can keep your army together you might not miss the Aura.
 I always do.

 -1 Weapon Skill is not the end of the world for a Vampire, particularly one with such high Initiative that she’ll nearly always be striking first.
 Losing the access to great weapons is a blow, particularly for Vampire Thralls whose main appeal is the ease with which they can dish out chariot-smashing S7 hits.
 The gem here is the -1 Leadership malus every Lahmian radiates, which will go a long way against enemies which ignore fear and have to be broken from combat the traditional way.

-Four of their Bloodline powers are essentially variants on a theme.
-The biggest problem with these is that they require a Leadership test in order to do anything and even with the malus in play, the average enemy hero will pass Leadership tests just over half the time before you factor in anything like the presence of a nearby General or whether they’re Immune to Psychology and thus don’t care about the cavorting of goth girlfriends.
-If you feel like taking the Lore of Death and a Spell Familiar to give you good odds of Doom and Darkness, I can’t argue that’s not worthwhile: a whacking —4 penalty to an enemy unit’s Leadership is worth having in its own right and if it makes your Bloodline powers more effective that’s just gravy.
+Four of their Bloodline powers are essentially variants on a theme: “”enemy character takes Leadership test and is varying degress of gimped if they fail.”
+Even with the malus in play, the average enemy hero (Ld8) will pass Leadership tests just over half the time before you factor in anything like the presence of a nearby General or whether they’re Immune to Psychology and thus don’t care about the cavorting of goth girlfriends.
+If you feel like taking the Lore of Death and a Spell Familiar to give you good odds of Doom and Darkness, I can’t argue with that: a whacking —4 penalty to an enemy unit’s Leadership is worth having in its own right and if it makes your Bloodline powers more effective that’s just gravy.

 Beguile and Transfix are cheap as chips and do the essential job of keeping your Vampire safe.
 If you can take a unit Champion or even a hero out of the equation for a turn with Transfix you’re that much more likely to win combat.
 Seduction, in my opinion, eats too much of your Vampire Lady’s powers-and-trinkets budget to be worth bothering with.
 Domination is the edge case: cheap enough that a Thrall can take it and still have points for the Biting Blade.
-Personally I have better things to do with my Hero slots but I can’t deny the appeal here.
+Personally I have better things to do with my Hero slots but you may find things worth differently.

-Once again, the Lahmians have a unique magic item that I’ll talk about where it’s relevant.
-The Asp Bow looks like a stupid gimmick, but two things nudge it into the realm of “worth considering.”
+The Asp Bow doesn’t look like much, but consider.
 Firstly, enemy unit champions often issue challenges in an attempt to dummy your Vampires into not murdering the rank and file: being able to snipe champions out of enemy units before you engage them denies this tactical option and also gives the unit one fewer attack.
 Secondly, Vampire Lords have a good enough Ballistic Skill that they can still land those sniping shots on a 3+ at long range, which means they may be able to plink a wizard to death in the early stages of the game and tip the magical balance in your favour.
 Some players advocate taking this on a Thrall but I’m not convinced: the Thrall’s Ballistic Skill isn’t good enough to overcome the malus for sniping on top of the usual ones for range.
-If you’re going to try this item, put it on someone who’s going to get the most of it.
+5+ is a gimmick, 3+ is a plan.

 On the whole, the Lahmians play a similar game to the Von Carsteins, to whit supporting their army: they just do it by killing or neutralising enemy models rather than empowering your own.